ForrestMccrosky/Zillow_Clustering_Project/readme.md

 # Zillow Clustering Project: Predicting LogError

 ## Project Description
- - This purpose of this project is to create a Regression model with the help of clustering that predicts that log error of single unit properties purchased in 2017
+ - This purpose of this project is to create a Regression model with the help of clustering that predicts the log error of single unit properties purchased in 2017
  - Project created using the data science pipeline (Acquisition, Preparation, Exploration, Analysis & Statistical Testing, and finally Modeling and Evaluation)

 ## Project Goals